ppy/osu-wiki/wiki/Beatmap_ranking_procedure/Ranking_queue/en.md

 The **ranking queue** manages moving [beatmaps](/wiki/Beatmap) from [Qualified](/wiki/Beatmap/Category#qualified) to [Ranked](/wiki/Beatmap/Category#ranked).
 Every day, 16 beatmaps from each [game mode](/wiki/Game_mode) are able to move from Qualified to Ranked.

 A timer counts how many days a beatmap should stay in Qualified before it can be ranked.
 When the timer of a beatmap reaches zero, it is eligible to be ranked on that day.
-The time of day that beatmaps get ranked is random.
+The exact time of day that beatmaps get ranked is random.

 7 days is the default waiting time that is set when a beatmap enters Qualified.
 But beatmaps may be [disqualified](/wiki/Beatmap_ranking_procedure#nomination-resets) if issues are found during their time in Qualified, which may change the timer.